Ħal Saflieni Hypogeum: Museum

 The site closed in September 2016 for a €1.1 million renovation partly financed by a grant from Iceland, Norway and Liechtenstein.
-The renovated museum was inaugurated by Minister for Culture on 28 April 2017 and includes a new climate control system for the Hypogeum as well as an expanded visitor centre.
+The renovated museum was inaugurated by the Maltese Minister for Culture on 28 April 2017 and includes a new climate control system for the Hypogeum as well as an expanded visitor centre.
 The site reopened to visitors on 15 May 2017.

+Depiction on coins

+The Hypogeum is depicted on the obverse of a commemorative 2 Euros coin as part of the Maltese Prehistoric Sites series that was struck in 2022.